Best movies to watch on Disney Plus UK – from Star Wars to Frozen - TheNewsTrace

 Toy Story 4

-The epilogue we didn’t know we would have liked, the fourth and beautifully-crafted Toy Story wraps up the animated saga with a highway journey and an sudden detour.
+The epilogue we didn’t know we would have liked, the fourth and beautifully-crafted Toy Story wraps up the animated saga with a street journey and an surprising detour.
 For followers of earlier movies, Toy Story Four serves up the return of Bo Peep, whereas all viewers will fall in love with Forky, a brand new toy made out of a spork and pipe cleaner (you learn that proper).
-Though we are able to promise laughs all through, we definitely can’t assure the emotional ending will go away you dry-eyed.
+Though we will promise laughs all through, we definitely can’t assure the emotional ending will go away you dry-eyed.

 Starring: Tom Hanks, Tim Allen, Annie Potts, Tony Hale